 The valves inside the veins normally close in cycles when the blood flows through them or when pressure is applied from above.
 Their role is to prevent backflow (reflux) in the vein.
 Historically, these valves are of great importance because they were the critical clue (in 1628) that proved the circulation is designed to flow in one direction only.
 When valves fail to work properly the blood does flow back and forth in two directions and the vein no longer functions properly.

 The bulging of the walls gives rise to discomfort with aching and heaviness in some cases or may be entirely free of symptoms in others.
 Whether they cause discomfort or not, varicose veins are sources of abnormal circulation in the skin and underlying tissue; over time this reflux may cause significant damage to the skin and tissues of the lower leg.
 The ultimate result can be swelling, discoloration, thickening, and even ulceration of the leg in up to 20% of long-term varicose vein cases.

 TREATMENT OF VARICOSE VEINS

 The most widely practiced minimally invasive method involves placing a treatment catheter into the vein of the calf and passing the catheter up to the groin.
 The vein is treated with heat to shrink the vein shut.
 This causes the vein to close and eliminates the vein from the circulation, similar to the effect of stripping the vein out of the body.
 There are two kinds of catheters: those that deliver heat by way of a radiofrequency current or those that use a laser current.
 The two types give similar results.
-The radiofrequency current was the first one to appear and has been used for most of cases at KVC because it causes less tissue reaction and less patient discomfort in the early post treatment phase.
+The radiofrequency current is used at KVC.